maitreyi-sahu/maitreyi-sahu/README.md

 ### 👩🏽‍💻 About Me
 - 🎓 PhD in Health Metrics Sciences, University of Washington (2025)
-- 📍 Postdoctoral Fellow, Program on Regulation, Therapeutics, and Law (PORTAL), Harvard Medical School / Brigham and Women’s Hospital , Boston, MA
+- 📍 Postdoctoral Fellow, Program on Regulation, Therapeutics, and Law (PORTAL), Harvard Medical School / Brigham and Women’s Hospital, Boston, MA
 - 🔬 Research focus: access and affordability of medicines using large-scale health data; HIV and infectious diseases

 ---